 Christmas Under the Stars

-Then make your way to Brownsburg Town Hall for the lighting of the Town of Brownsburg's Christmas tree and free photos with Santa.
+Then make your way to Brownsburg Town Hall for the lighting of the town's Christmas tree and free photos with Santa.

 This event is free to attend and will take place outdoors, so make sure you dress for the weather.